Advising

 Once you have attended a Study Abroad 101 session, you can enter into the advising phase of studying abroad.

 If you are planning to study abroad and don’t know where to start searching, you can meet with a Peer Advisor, a UMBC student who has studied abroad and been trained to help you identify a program to fulfill your advising requirement.
+Fall 2023 peer advising hours are available now!
+Please email peeradvisors@umbc.edu to schedule an appointment.

-You should speak with you academic advisor(s) to find out what coursework you still have left to take, and if any of it can only be taken at UMBC or in a specific order.
+You should speak with your academic advisor(s) to find out what coursework you still have left to take, and if any of it can only be taken at UMBC or in a specific order.
 Once you understand your academic plan we can begin identifying programs that offer the coursework you need to stay on track.
 Below are some recommended questions to get the conversation started:

 • How can I review my degree audit?